LilyAsFlora/Ririi/README.md

 3. If the final syllable of a word and the suffix either both begin with a sonorant or an obstruent, the suffix replaces the syllable.
 This also happens if both syllables have matching rimes.
 To illustrate: the possessive case of *madora* ("dream") is *madola*, not *madorala*.
 This does not apply to monosyllabic nouns.

+4. If the noun ends with two vowels, the affix replaces the final vowel.

 |              | Singular | Plural    |
 |--------------|----------|-----------|
 | Possessive   | suffix *la* | suffix *li* |